taicheukkin/london-bike-sharing-shares/README.md

 The Dashboard aims to discover the association between wind speed /actual temperature and bike_sharing_shares over the daytime

+when is_weekend slicers is applied.

-Both orange and blue color card showed very strong positve correlation between wind  speed/actual temperature and london_bike_sharing over daytime respectively when is_weekend slicers is applied.
+- Both orange and blue color card showed very strong positve correlation between wind  speed/actual temperature and london_bike_sharing over daytime respectively

 The combo chart demonstrated both wind  _speed and temperature follow the similar seasonal trend as london_bike_sharing.

- When no slicers were applied, it was found that the top 3 largest average bike sharing shares was wind speed bin (5.65-11.29)(11.30-16.94)(16.95-22.59) as a result of the largest totla bike sharing shares.
+ When no slicers were applied,
+ - the top 3 largest average bike sharing shares was wind speed bin (5.65-11.29)(11.30-16.94)(16.95-22.59) as a result of the largest totla bike sharing shares.

-By applied 12pm to 5pm in the time slicers in figure 6.3,the distribution of wind speed and actual_temperature between 12pm to 5pm was investigated.
+When 12pm to 5pm in the time slicers were applied,

-the majority of total bikes sharing was  distributed to wind_speed(16.95-22.59) the majority of total bikes sharing was also distributed to temperature (16.00-19.59)
+- the majority of total bikes sharing was  distributed to wind_speed(16.95-22.59)

+- the majority of total bikes sharing was also distributed to temperature (16.00-19.59)

 Implication